Dhruvikankadiya1337/JS-30-projects/30 projects/weather app/readme.md

 Weather App 🌦️

-This is a simple and clean Weather App built with HTML, CSS, and JavaScript.
+This is a simpleand clean Weather App built with HTML, CSS, and JavaScript.
 It fetches real-time weather data from an API and displays the current weather condition with an appropriate weather icon.

 Features ✨